How Did The Element Neon Get Its Name

 Q: Can neon signs be any color?

 A: While neon itself produces a red-orange glow, different colors can be achieved by adding other gases to the neon tubes.
-For example, argon produces blue, and helium produces yellow.
+To give you an idea, argon produces blue, and helium produces yellow.

 Q: Is neon rare?